connorpaps/PyGame-Platformer/README.md

 A 2D platforming game where you control a froggy character and aim to collect all the apples on each level while avoiding the dangerous traps and obstacles.

+Created in Python using PyGame and features pixel perfect collision detection, pickup objects, fully animated character movement and obstacles, respawns, and a main menu.

 ![Platformer](https://i.imgur.com/xtQls8K.png) ![Platformer](https://i.imgur.com/ii58B7z.png)

 # Instructions